ORNL/kelvin/Kelvin/README.md

 Input
 ==

-Furnace uses a simple INI file format for input which consists of blocks, keys and values.
+Kelvin uses a simple INI file format for input which consists of blocks, keys and values.
 See input.ini for a working example of the format.

 Boundary Conditions
 ===

 Dirichlet/Essential Boundary Conditions are specified using the conventions of MFEM.
 Meshes should number all boundary elements sequentially by side such that all boundary elements on side 1 are on number 1, 2 for those on side 2, etc.

+By default the thermal boundary condition on each side is set using the surfaceTemperature element of the [thermal] block.
+Heat fluxes can be specified on a side-by-side basis.
+Initial temperature values for all interior nodes is set using the initialTemperature element.

 Meshes
 ===